 - Use the Accessibility Checker in the Rich Content Editor on a regular basis.
 The tool enables faculty who design course content in Canvas to consider various accessibility attributes and check for common errors that could occur.
 It is located on the toolbar.

 - Take time to review General Accessibility Design Guidelines for making your Canvas course more accessible.

-- Enroll in the UD Canvas Accessibility Overview Course.
+- Use the ALLY Canvas Accessibility Checker

 How do I give additional time on exams and quizzes?

 A Canvas “quiz” is any question-and-answer-based assessment [e.g., final exam] created and given in Canvas.
 If a student is eligible for extra time, it is the instructor’s responsibility to provide that extra time for any exams or quizzes in Canvas.
 Each student’s accommodation letter from DSS specifies the amount of extra time they are allotted.
 If one or more of your students needs the time-extension accommodation, you can set up your exam in Canvas so that only these students receive extra time.

 How to Add Extra Time on a Canvas Quiz